ReVanced/revanced-manager/docs/0_prerequisites.md

 ## ⏭️ What's next

-The next section will guide you through patching an application.
+The next page will guide you through patching an application.

 Continue: [🧩 Patching applications](1_patching-applications.md)